zoom/zoom-oauth-sample-app/README.md

 ## Install app

-With our app running on `localhost:4000`, a live redirectURL from ngrok, and proper scopes requested we can now install the app on our account.
+With our app running on `localhost:4000`, a live REDIRECT_URL from ngrok, and proper scopes requested we can now install the app on our account.

 Click **Install** or copy the Installation URL into a browser.